Teycir/Gist/Readme.md

 ---

-**Ready to revolutionize your search experience?** Install SearchSynth Flash 2.5 and turn complex search results into clear, actionable insights with the power of AI.
+**Ready to revolutionize your search experience?** Install Gist and turn complex search results into clear, actionable insights with the power of AI.